 - Outdoor lights: use outdoor lights with movement sensors instead of leaving a front door light on all the time; if you are installing garden lights, consider solar LED lights.

 - Turn off your lights – when you are not in a room, turn off the light.

 - Turn off your appliances at power points.
 Appliances like your TV, stereo and even your kettle can draw a significant amount of electricity even on standby.
 This includes unplugging phone and battery chargers, which keep drawing energy even when they aren’t charging anything.

 - Turn off your computer monitor when not in use.
-Leaving the screen saver on actually uses quite a lot of power, especially if you still have a VGA monitor.
+Leaving the screen saver on actually uses quite a lot of power, especially if you still have a VGA monitor [edited in 2018 to laugh – does anyone even remember what they were??].
 Even if it automatically goes into standby mode, turning your monitor off altogether is better.

 - Draft-proof your house.
 Use draft stoppers on doors, block off your fireplace and cooling vents when not in use, seal cracks around windows.

 - Wash your clothes in cold water.
 Particularly if you have an old standard hot water heater (as opposed to solar or instant hot water), your hot water heater could account for up to 1/3 of your electricity bill.

 - Line dry your clothes whenever possible.
 In cold weather when you might think they won’t dry before dark, try using the dryer only for a partial dry and then hang them out.
 Alternatively, use a clothes rack, which you can bring inside before dark.